Automatic transmission: Gear selectors

 The gear selector is the input by which the driver selects the operating mode of an automatic transmission.
 Traditionally the gear selector is located between the two front seats or on the steering column, however electronic rotary dials and push-buttons have also been occasionally used since the 1980s, as well as push buttons having been used in the 1950s and 1960s by Rambler (automobile), Edsel, and most famously, by Chrysler.
 A few automobiles employed a lever on the instrument panel, such as the 1955 Chrysler Corporation cars, and notably, the Corvair.

-P-R-N-D-L positions
+P–R–N–D–L positions

-Most cars use a "P-R-N-D-L" layout for the gear selector, which consists of the following positions:
+Most cars use a "P–R–N–D–L" (also simply called "PRNDL") layout for the gear selector, which consists of the following positions: